Software Craftsman and Co-Founder

-He's always looking to learn something new, improving and sharing insights.
-In his free time he likes to do DIY, psychology, cooking and hiking.
+He's always looking to learn something new, looking for new insights in any subject to help teams to improve the value given to organizations.
+In his free time he likes to do DIY, learning new matters in tech, reading psychology, cooking and hiking.

 Laura is an award-winning international marketer with more than 18 years’ experience driving digital marketing and transformation across a range of industries.
 After a move to the UK in 2009, Laura headed marketing for Econsultancy and ClickZ, delivering best practice intelligence and consultancy to the global digital marketing community.

 During this time Laura was also instrumental in launching the Festival of Marketing, the UK’s largest marketing event.
 In 2016 Laura began to focus on the burgeoning London Start-Up industry, building multichannel marketing strategies and operations for a variety of healthtech businesses.

 Outside of the office Laura enjoys knitting, watching horror, sci-fi and fantasy films, updating her cat’s Instagram (@lifeofsuzieq), scrolling eBay and Reddit, practicing yoga, making pies and singing karaoke.

 Head of Sales

 Robert is responsible for overseeing and expanding new business opportunities at Codurance for the South UK region.
 Throughout his career in technology consultancy he has supported organisations on software modernisation, cloud adaptation as well as the design and development of critical business applications for a number of the UK’s leading brands.